 Kevin C. Daly, Ph.D. has served as a director of Odetics since 1993.
-Since July 2002, Dr. Daly has been the Chief Executive Officer of Avamar Technologies, Inc., a provider of high availability data storage solutions.
-Dr. Daly was previously Chief Technical Officer of Quantum Corporation's Storage Solutions Group from October 2001 to July 2002 and, prior to that, he was Chief Executive Officer of ATL Products, Inc., the former wholly-owned subsidiary of Odetics, from its foundation in 1993 until 2001.
-Dr. Daly also served as Chief Technical Officer of Odetics from 1985 until ATL's separation from Odetics in an initial public offering in March 1997.
-Odetics distributed its remaining 82.9% interest in ATL to the stockholders of Odetics in October 1997.
-Prior to Odetics, Dr. Daly was Director of the

-Control and Dynamics Division of the Charles Stark Draper Laboratory at MIT from 1974 through 1985.
+Since July 2002, Dr. Daly has been the Chief Executive Officer of Avamar Technologies, Inc., a provider of high availability storage software solutions.
+Dr. Daly was previously Chief Technical Officer of Quantum Corporation's Storage Solutions Group from October 2001 to July 2002 and, prior to that, he was Chief Executive Officer of ATL Products, Inc. from its foundation in 1993 until 2001.
+Dr. Daly also served as Chief Technical Officer of Odetics from 1985 until ATL's separation from Odetics in an initial public offering in 1997.
+Prior to Odetics, Dr. Daly was Director of the Control and Dynamics Division of the Charles Stark Draper Laboratory at MIT from 1974 through 1985.
 Dr. Daly is also a member of the Board of Directors of Danka Business Systems PLC.